vdorbala/LGX/README.md

 <img src="https://github.com/vdorbala/LGX/blob/master/images/overview.jpg">

 ## Abstract
-*We present LGX, a novel algorithm for Object
-Goal Navigation in a “language-driven, zero-shot manner”, where an embodied agent navigates to an arbitrarily described target object in a previously unexplored environment. <br> Our approach leverages the capabilities of Large Language Models (LLMs) for making navigational decisions by mapping the LLMs implicit knowledge about the semantic context of the environment into sequential inputs for robot motion planning.
-Simultaneously, we also conduct generalized target object detection using a pre-trained Vision-Language grounding model. <br>
+*We present LGX (Language-guided Exploration), a novel algorithm for Language-Driven Zero-Shot Object Goal Navigation (L-ZSON), where an embodied agent navigates to an uniquely described target object in a previously unseen envi- ronment.
+Our approach makes use of Large Language Models (LLMs) for this task by leveraging the LLM’s commonsense- reasoning capabilities for making sequential navigational deci- sions.
+Simultaneously, we perform generalized target object de- tection using a pre-trained Vision-Language grounding model.
 We achieve state-of-the-art zero-shot object navigation results on RoboTHOR with a success rate (SR) improvement of over 27% over the current baseline of the OWL-ViT CLIP on Wheels (OWL CoW).
-Furthermore, we study the usage of LLMs for robot navigation and present an analysis of the various semantic factors affecting model output. <br> Finally, we showcase the benefits of our approach via real-world experiments that indicate the superior performance of LGX when navigating to and detecting visually unique objects.*
+Furthermore, we study the usage of LLMs for robot navigation and present an analysis of various prompting strategies affecting the model output.
+Finally, we showcase the benefits of our approach via real-world experiments that indicate the superior performance of LGX in detecting and navigating to visually unique objects.*

 ### Prerequisites